Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 You can mix and match based on what you're trying to build.

 For each agent you want to use, you need to find their Agent Snippets.
-If you are going to run it via the Docker Orchestrator, you will need to copy the Docker Agent Definition.
+Here we will be using the execution runtime, which means the server will be running commands to run the agent.

 ### Copy Agent Snippets (YAML Format)